 Living in a van with another person takes some getting used to.
 And it isn’t easy!

 But by learning to be communicative, considerate, and respectful, you can have a relationship that thrives during van life.
-This lifestyle can be the biggest challenge in your relationship but also can be the biggest accomplishment and can make the bond with your partner stronger and more robust.
+This lifestyle can be the biggest challenge in your relationship but also the most significant accomplishment and can make the bond with your partner more substantial and robust.

 If you have any questions or comments, we’d love to see them in the comments section below.